pierrebarry/life_tables_genetic_diversity_marine_fishes/README.md

 Scripts and files to generate results and output of the article

-> Barry P., Broquet T., Gagnaire P.-A., 2021.
-Life tables drive genetic diversity in marine fishes.
+> Barry P., Broquet T., Gagnaire P.-A., 2022.
+Age-specific survivorship and fecundity shape genetic diversity in marine fishess.
+Evolution letters 6-1:46-62.

 ## Sampling information